 - Action.
 Make change happen.
 Pilot first to build momentum, then fine-tune your solution to ensure scale up is successful.
 If you're here, why not take a look at this deployment guide.

 - Maintain.
 This is a classic pitfall.
 Personnel change, so make sure your new way of working is based in sustainable process, and therefore will not be unwound when you get promoted (which of course you will, once you nail prioritization…).
-For this, consider the broader context of prioritization as the basis for embedding accountability rather than a one-off crisis management solution.
-Take a look at this webinar if this is you.
+For this, consider the broader context of prioritization as the basis for embedding organizational accountability rather than a one-off crisis management solution.

 As we explain this journey to potential clients we sometimes hear, “we’re too immature for this”.
 Which is classic ‘Hem-talk’.
 Making this commitment to change is not a function of maturity; it’s a function of recognizing necessity and having the bravery to act.